Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 As platforms prioritise paid content and creator-driven posts, organic reach steadily declines.

-Facebook posts now reach just 2.2% of followers on average, while Instagram fares slightly better at 9.5%.
+Facebook posts now reach just 2.2% of followers on average, while Instagram posts reach 9.5%.
 This trend has pushed brands to rely more on paid strategies to maintain visibility.

 However, not all ads are created equal.
 Generic, broad-reaching campaigns no longer deliver results in a world where users expect personalised and relevant content.
 Enter narrow-targeted social media ads, the key to cutting through the noise and maximizing ROI.